Aitia-IIOT/ah5-docs-java-spring/docs/api/authentication/identity-management-generic-http.md

 The **error codes** are `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission and `500` if an unexpected error happens.
-If the Authentication system needs contacting an external server during the deletion process, error code `503` can also be used if there was a problem with the external server.
+If the Authentication System needs contacting an external server during the deletion process, error code `503` can also be used if there was a problem with the external server.
 The error response also contains an
 [ErrorResponse](../data-models/error-response.md) JSON encoded body.

 ```